 The high energy pressure wave increases the heat transfer at the top of the piston and at the exhaust valve causing damage as localized melting, softening and erosion of the piston.
 In extreme cases a hole could be melted through the piston.

-When leaning aircraft engines at or near peak EGT the engine is most susceptible to detonation.
-Operating at maximum of 100°F LOP or on the ROP side will normally not cause the engine to detonate, the margins are greater there.
+When leaning aircraft engines at or near peak EGT, the engine is most susceptible to detonation.
+Operating at maximum of 100°F LOP or on the ROP side will normally not cause the engine to detonate, the margins are greater in that region.

-This detonation margin at peak EGT is caused by the amount of turbulence in the combustion chamber (swirl) by the intake and compression stroke.
+This detonation margin at peak EGT is caused by the amount of turbulence in the combustion chamber (aka swirl) caused by the intake and compression stroke.
 This results in atomization and mixing of the fuel air charge.
 High domed pistons, high pressure atomizing fuel injectors, turbulence by the intake valve will all produce more turbulence and thus a wider margin of detonation.

-All these above factors have led engine manufacturers to recommend leaning below 75% power, where the margins are even wider for detonation to occur.
-An engine running with a full authority digital engine control (FADEC) should not have these problems as FADEC controls leaning, fuel injection and igniting.
+All these above factors have led engine manufacturers to recommend leaning below 75% power only, where the margins are even wider for detonation to occur.
+An engine operating with a full authority digital engine control (FADEC) should not have these problems as FADEC controls leaning, fuel injection and igniting.

 Inlet air temperature

-Especially with non intercooled turbo charged engines (Rotax 914), this will increase the end gas temperature and really contributes to detonation.
-On the other hand, non turbo charged engine can benefit from a little carb heat as this improves the fuel evaporation and so lowering the change of detonation.
+Especially with non intercooled turbocharged engines (Rotax 914), this will increase the end gas temperature and really contributes to detonation.
+On the other hand, a non turbocharged engine can benefit from a little carb heat as this improves the fuel evaporation and so lowering the change of detonation.
 It is recommended that a carburetor temperature gauge is installed to keep the temperature at 10°F above ISA or 70°F whichever is less.

 Advancing the spark timing increases the peak cylinder pressures and the possibility of detonation, as pressure increases the heat of the fuel air charge.

 High humidity reduces detonation, as the water vapor cools the fuel air charge.
 Water injected engines are an example of this, with this system more power can be developed.

 Fuel with a higher octane rating will reduce detonation.
 Having said that, if you use a low octane fuel and start using a high octane fuel without changing anything else, you will increase the safety margin before detonation will occur.
 By itself, using a higher octane fuel will not increase the power of an engine.
 If it does, the engine was likely to be detonating and reduced in power already.

 Increasing the compression ratio increases the power of an engine.
 However, it also increases the pressure and combustion temperatures and thus the possibility of detonation.
 Thus the need for a higher octane fuel and a more robust crankcase and other engine parts.